simply-nicky/cbclib/docs/reference/indexing_ref.rst

   pattern prediction to find sample position and alignment, that yields the best fit with the experimentally measured pattern.
 The criterion calculates the marginal log-likelihood, that the experimentally measured pattern corresponds to the predicted one.
+* :class:`cbclib.ScanSamples` is a data container that stores the results of the sample refinement.
+It provides an interface to save and load the results to a :class:`pandas.DataFrame`.
+Also, one can regularise the sample positions through the scan by using `the gaussian processes <https://scikit-learn.org/stable/modules/gaussian_process.html>`_.

 Contents
 --------